Common Mistakes in the Estate Planning Process

 Visit With Family and Beneficiaries

-If you are beginning the estate planning process, or even if you have already drafted and executed your estate documents, you should always visit with your family and beneficiaries.
+If you are beginning thinking about a Last Will and Testament or Living Trust, or even if you have already drafted and executed your estate documents, you should always visit with your family and beneficiaries.
 Your death will be difficult for those you love, and visiting with them before that devastating time can help them better understand your wishes.
 You can let them know what your decisions are regarding the distribution of your assets as well as specify where your estate planning paperwork is located.
 This communication will help your family and beneficiaries make the process after your death much easier.

 Wisely Choose a Trustee